DavidCEllis/ducktools-classbuilder/README.md

 Values provided to `doc` will be placed in the final `__slots__` field so they are present on the class if `help(...)` is called.

-If you want something with more features you can look at the `prefab` submodule which also serves as an example of the customization on this base.
+If you want something with more features you can look at the `prefab.py` source which also serves as an example of the customization on this base.

 ## OK, so how do I go about customising this? ##